 d) Water use and water pollution

+The project should take into consideration that water abstraction for irrigation purposed could adversely impact other water uses from the same source.
+First of all, water abstraction could have an impact of the ecological flow (EF) in the watercourse, especially in cases of smaller watercourses.
+Also, there could be other water uses downstream that could be affected by the reduced quantities in the watercourse.

-The project should take into consideration There is a potential risk of water overuse in the farming practices, such as in irrigation, cleaning/washing of various materials, tools, machines, or agricultural products, together with the overuse of water in the technological processes.
+There is a potential risk of water overuse in the farming practices, such as in irrigation, cleaning/washing of various materials, tools, machines, or agricultural products, together with the overuse of water in the technological processes.

 Water pollution can broadly be divided to: